A Fast Hybrid Cascade Network for Voxel-based 3D Object Classification: Experiments

 \subsection{Individual Classification of Three Stages}

 Before demonstrating the performance of the hybrid cascade method, we first test the performance of the individual network at each stage.
-At the same time, multiple SDF inputs are sent into the network to compare the performance differences.
-The results are depicted in Fig.~\ref{fig:acc_speed_individual}.
-The single network at the third stage achieves the highest recognition accuracy among these three networks, but costs the longest inference time.
-The performance of colored SDF voxel is worse than gray SDF voxel at the early two stages but better than that at stage 3.
-For a single stage network, it is difficult to balance fast inference speed and high precision at the same time.
-Meanwhile, the accuracy is still not optimal considering that the cascade classifiers could complement each other.
+Multiple SDF inputs are sent into the network to compare the performance differences.
+The results regarding the accuracy and running speed are depicted in Figure \ref{fig:acc_speed_individual}.
+Under the individual training, the network of the third stage can achieve the highest recognition accuracy among these three networks, but it costs the longest inference time.
+The performance of colored SDF voxel is worse than that of gray SDF voxel in the first-stage network, but the performances in the last two stages are similar.
+As a single-stage network, it is difficult to balance the fast inference speed and high accuracy simultaneously.
+Combining the advantages of different networks in a cascade style is expected to lift the overall performance.